 If you like good food, beautiful buildings, friendly people and lots of history then Nottingham England is the perfect weekend getaway for you.
 Unbeknown to many folks, Nottingham has an underground warren of dozens and dozens of man-made caves, and most in the name of merriment and shindigs.

-Things to do Nottingham England
+Things to do in Nottingham England

 You see, for centuries Nottingham England has taken it’s good-times seriously!
 Back when alcohol was contraband and hearty young men were constantly trying to stage mini-revolutions against those in charge, folk could be found underground with bellies of beer, or at the very least quick access to these subterranean safe-havens for when the constabulary came a knocking.

-The same like-minded descendants have these days established the social feel that Nottingham England now sports – pubs on every corner, bars of every genre and eating establishments that rival some of the best in the land!
+The same like-minded descendants have these days established the social feel that Nottingham England now sports – pubs on every corner, bars of every genre, and eating establishments that rival some of the best in the land!

 I’m going to put it out there and just say it, we love our food and drink in Nottingham!